kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

   ValidatingAdmissionPolicy authors to declare a expression as non-enforcing regardless of `validationActions`.

 - ValidatingAdmissionPolicy resources, might, in the future, offer per-expression enforcement actions (instead of a separate `warnings` field) and combine these enforcement actions with the ValidatingAdmissionPolicyBinding enforcement action to determine the effective enforcement.
+This would be designed to simplify the workflow required to add or update expression on an existing ValidatingAdmissionPolicy.

 #### Audit Annotations